🔗 🔄 Data Flow

 InputButton

-signal is set. - Does not track any state β it simply renders whatever value is passed down.
+property is set. - Does not track any state – it simply renders whatever value is passed to it.

 SpinButton